naturalis/orchids/README.md

 The raw data files are FASTA files for each gene class.
 These should be merged in various combinations and then be aligned as codon alignments (i.e. exactly in-frame).
-To this end they set of files to be merged should be placed in a single folder, which is provided as the argument for the shell script `protalign.sh`.
+To this end the set of files to be merged should be placed in a single folder, which is provided as the argument for the shell script `protalign.sh`.
 This shell script unaligns any previous alignment that's been applied to these files (`script/unalign.pl`) and translates them to amino acid (`script/nuc2aa.pl`).